olyaMay/convert_latex_to_html/README.md

 to start run main.py

 - main.py contains hardcoded name of the article
-    - article must contains in /latex_files folder
+- article must be in /latex_files folder

 - article.html -- example how article can look
 - style.css -- uses in article.html and output.html